 A delicious breakfast recipe, these sweet potato waffles are easy and nutritious!
-Paleo, gluten-free, dairy-free.
+Paleo, gluten-free, dairy-free, animal-based.

 A healthy and delicious breakfast